mau5mat/gm-ladder-webservice/README.md

   - Create a Docker container for the app
     - Run pre-commit linting
     - Basic GitHub Actions CI Pipeline
-  - General re-architecture of app
+  - General re-architecture of app:
+    - App type from monad transformer stack to Eff
+    - Servant Record API's
+    - ..
+And more
   - Refactoring repetitive code
   - Add Logging middleware